First Japan House opens in Brazil | The Japan Times

 Next up is London, due to open late 2017 in a space created by Masamichi Katayama of Wonderwall, another renowned Japanese designer famed for fusing craftsmanship with a sleek contemporary aesthetic, as reflected in projects ranging from global Uniqlo stores to Lexus’ Intersect spaces.

-The trio will be completed with the opening of the final Japan House in Los Angeles, also expected by the end of the year, this time designed by Kohei Nawa, the rising Kyoto-based creative celebrated for his artworks such as sparkling crystal-covered taxidermied deer.
+The trio will be completed with the opening of the final Japan House in Los Angeles, also expected by the end of the year, with a creative team including the spatial designer Junji Tanigawa, Kyoto-based artist Kohei Nawa and interior designer Ryu Kosaka.

 Key to the Japan House concept is not only the physical display of architecture, design, artisan products, food and technology, but also the idea of connecting people through Japan-related events and experiences.